 Greater transparency is also supported by significant voices on the research side.
 More information, it’s argued, would dispel some of the inaccuracies about research coming from animal advocates.
 It would also help educate the public about what are seen by many in the biomedical community as significant benefits to humans.
 As such, a motion calling for increased transparency was passed in the Senate in February 2020.

 But while it may be that all sides of the animal research debate desire transparency, Australia remains behind, making minimal effort towards openness, better communication, greater accountability and more public access to information.
 This is not unique to animal research, and there are systematic changes required.
-To create this change, HRA is proud to be a corporate member of Transparency International Australia.

 The European Union have addressed such concerns and Article 43.3 Directive 2010/63/EU now requires that non-technical summaries (NTS) are published by the European Member States in order to provide the public with access to information concerning projects using live animals.